Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Environment and Agent modeling

 \subsubsection{User actions}

-\paragraph{Deposit} When a user deposits into a specific lending pool (namely, depositing WETH to the WETH pool, USDC to the USDC pool and so on), the pool's total available funds increase by the deposited amount, and simultaneously, the same amount of interest-accruing supply tokens are minted.
+\paragraph{Deposit} When a user deposits into a specific lending pool (i.e., depositing ETH to the ETH pool, USDC to the USDC pool, and so on), the pool's {\em total available funds} increase by the deposited quantity.
+Simultaneously, the same amount of interest-accruing {\em supply tokens} are minted to their address, tracking the accrual of interest at the {\em supply interest rate} and reflecting the increase in the user's {\em supply value}.

-\paragraph{Withdraw} When a user withdraws from a specific lending pool, the pool's total available funds decrease by the withdrawn amount and the same amount of interest-accruing supply tokens are burned.
+\paragraph{Withdraw} When a user withdraws from a lending pool, its {\em total available funds} decrease by the withdrawn amount, and the same quantity of interest-accruing {\em supply tokens} are burned.
+The quantity withdrawn cannot exceed the user's existing balance of {\em supply tokens}, and, after the withdrawal, the user's {\it loan health} $H$ (see \autoref{sec:user_states}) must not drop below 1.

-\paragraph{Borrow} When a user borrows from a specific lending pool, the pool's total available funds decrease by the borrowed amount, and simultaneously, the same amount of interest-accruing borrow tokens are minted.
+\paragraph{Borrow} When a user borrows from a specific lending pool, the pool's {\em total available funds} decrease by the borrowed quantity.
+Simultaneously, the same quantity of interest-accruing {\em borrow tokens} are minted, tracking the accrual of interest at the {\em borrow interest rate} and reflecting the increase in the user's {\em borrow value}.
+The maximum borrowable amount is such that after the borrow, the user's {\it loan health} $H$ must be at least 1.

-\paragraph{Repay} When a user repays, the pool's total available funds increase by the repaid amount and the same amount of interest-accruing borrow tokens are burned.
+\paragraph{Repay} When a user repays, the pool's {\it total available funds} increase by the repaid amount, and the same quantity of interest-accruing {\it borrow tokens} are burned.